Over time, you will refine what you need until it is just right!

 Wherever you can, buy or pack lightweight, less bulky and multi-purpose alternatives that are appropriate for your expected conditions.

-If it helps you sort out your list, I have split my list of gear into four separate lists, these being bike, camping, personal and photographic gear.
 I find it easier that way to manage each individually, especially when the length of rides varies and I adjust contents accordingly.

 Good luck with assembling your list.

 Don’t get discouraged, this process of trial and error is something we all do, it’s all part of constantly massaging the contents of our ideal bicycle touring packing list.
 It will take time to get is just right.